-A blown gasket lets one or more fluids to get past the seals and mixed into the exhaust stream.
+A blown gasket lets one or more fluids get past the seals and mixed into the exhaust stream.
 So if you find oil coming out of exhaust, this could be a place to take a look.

-The symptoms are the overheated engine, reduced engine performance, and excessive fuel burning.
-You have to change the defective gasket(s) to bring the system back to normal.
+The symptoms are an overheated engine, reduced engine performance, and excessive fuel burning.
+You have to change the defective gasket to bring the system back to normal.

-Worn Valve Guides
+Faulty Valve Guides

-In this case, the engine oil leaks and runs into the exhaust gases.
+In this case, the engine oil leaks and runs into the exhaust gasses.
 You will detect bluish smoke coming out of the tailpipe if this problem occurs.

 Watch Out The Smoke Colors

-The colors of the tailpipe smoke are good signs to detect the type of oil coming out of exhaust problem.
+The colors of the tailpipe smoke are good signs to detect the type of oil coming out of the exhaust problem.

-Black smoke refers to unburnt fuel, which means that the engine fails to burn one or two combustion catalyst.
+Black smoke refers to unburnt fuel, which means that the engine fails to burn one or two combustion catalysts.
 Gray or bluish smoke means the leaking of engine oil into the internal combustion chamber.